phetsims/gas-properties/doc/model.md

 ## Hold Constant

 In the _Ideal_ screen, the user may specify which quantity in `PV = NkT` is to be held constant.
 The table below summarizes the behavior.
-The _Explore_ screen uses "Nothing", while the _Energy_ screen uses "Volume".
+The _Explore_ screen has a fixed setting of "Nothing", while the _Energy_ screen has a fixed setting of "Volume".
 (This feature is irrelevant in the _Diffusion_ screen.)

 | Hold Constant | change N | change T  | change V |
 | --- | --- | --- | --- |